Nikhil9989/nikhil-portfolio/README.md

 ## Sections

 1. **Hero**: Introduction and call-to-action
-2. **About**: Personal background, research interests, education, and certifications
+2. **About**: Personal background, research interests, education, certifications, and honors
 3. **Experience**: Professional work history with detailed responsibilities
 4. **Research**: Published research papers with impact metrics
 5. **Projects**: Showcase of key projects with descriptions and technologies used